Persistent Storage

 How do you make your VM setup and data persistent?

 To minimize the risk of potential data loss, we highly recommend consistently creating backups through snapshots.
 You can opt for a "volume snapshot" if you only need to capture the volume's data.
 However, if your VM involves extended running processes and vital in-memory data, preserving the precise VM state is essential.
-In such cases, we recommend regularly taking a snapshot of the entire instance, known as an "instance snapshot", provided you have sufficient Storage quotas, specifically the "OpenStack Volume Quota", "OpenStack Volume GB Quota", and "OpenStack Swift Quota in Gigabytes" allocated for your resource allocation.
+In such cases, we recommend regularly taking a snapshot of the entire instance, known as an "instance snapshot", provided you have sufficient Volume Storage quotas, specifically the "OpenStack Volume Quota (GiB)" allocated for your resource allocation.
+Please ensure that your allocation includes sufficient quota for the "OpenStack Number of Volumes Quota" to allow for the creation of additional volumes based on your quota attributes.
 Utilizing snapshots for backups is of utmost importance, particularly when safeguarding or recovering critical states and data from your instance.

 Very Important: Requested/Approved Allocated Storage Quota and Cost

 When you delete virtual machines backed by persistent volumes, the disk data is retained, continuing to consume approved storage resources for which you will still be billed.
-It's important to note that the Storage quotas for NERC (OpenStack) Resource Allocations, are specified by the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
+It's important to note that the Storage quotas for NERC (OpenStack) Resource Allocations, are specified by the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota (GiB)" allocation attributes.
 Storage cost is determined by your requested and approved allocation values to reserve storage from the total NESE storage pool.

-If you request additional storage by specifying a changed quota value for the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes through NERC's ColdFront interface, invoicing for the extra storage will take place upon fulfillment or approval of your request, as explained in our Billing FAQs.
+If you request additional storage by specifying a changed quota value for the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota (GiB)" allocation attributes through NERC's ColdFront interface, invoicing for the extra storage will take place upon fulfillment or approval of your request, as explained in our Billing FAQs.

-Conversely, if you request a reduction in the Storage quotas by specifying a reduced quota value for the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes through a change request using ColdFront, your invoicing will be adjusted accordingly when the request is submitted.
+Conversely, if you request a reduction in the Storage quotas by specifying a reduced quota value for the "OpenStack Volume Quota (GiB)" and "OpenStack Swift Quota in Gigabytes" allocation attributes through a change request using ColdFront, your invoicing will be adjusted accordingly when the request is submitted.

 In both scenarios, 'invoicing' refers to the accumulation of hours corresponding to the added or removed storage quantity.